 These lines are followed by a third formatted in the same way.
 This time he references the clouds which will never get tired of “fleeting” through that same sky.

-The wind, the river and the clouds, are forces which do not give in to exhaustion.
+The wind, the river, and the clouds are forces that do not give in to exhaustion.
 Time and bad circumstances cannot wear them out.
-Tennyson’s speaker is hoping to relate these natural element to the heart of humankind.
+Tennyson’s speaker is hoping to relate these natural elements to the heart of humankind.
 As humanity is part of nature, it too will never become “aweary of beating.”
 The force which is “nature” will never “die.”